 Yes, getting your house tested for radon is important for learning whether you are at risk.
 Because radon is undetectable to human senses, testing is also the only way to know the radon concentration level in your home.
 In addition to this radon FAQ, we have a whole page about radon testing methods here.
 We suggest getting a professional to conduct the testing, as he/she will have all of the necessary training and will advise you on the next steps in the process.

-Yes, radon remediation is important if you have done short-term and long-term radon testing in your home and found radon levels to be above 4 pCi/L. The most common remediation method we use is sub-slab depressurization, but we will choose the best system for your home’s construction.
+Yes, radon remediation is important if you have done short-term and long-term radon testing in your home and found radon levels to be above 4 pCi/L. The most common remediation method used is sub-slab depressurization, but an expert can help you choose the best system for your home’s construction.

 How Much Does Radon Remediation Cost

-Contact Radon-Rid for Radon Gas Testing and Mitigation
+Contact Radon-Rid, LLC for Radon Gas Testing and Remediation

-Radon-Rid, LLC is a full-service radon testing, mitigation, and remediation company that specializes in reducing radon to its lowest levels.
-Our radon mitigation specialists are here to provide you peace of mind and remove the risk of radon in your property.
+Radon-Rid, LLC is a full-service radon testing and remediation company that specializes in radon detection and safety.
+Our radon testing and remediation specialists are here to provide you peace of mind and remove the risk of radon on your property.
 If you found this radon FAQ helpful and want to learn more about our services or schedule a consultation, contact us today.